New bounds on adaptive quantum metrology under Markovian noise: Introduction

 For real-world apparatuses, the sensitivity to small signals is often constrained by practical noise sources such as vibrations, or by sources of uncertainties such as fabrication errors.
 However, in some cases, it is possible to suppress these issues to the point where the fundamental limits imposed by quantum mechanics become important.
 For example, at high enough frequencies, the dominant noise source in the LIGO gravitational wave detectors is quantum shot noise~\cite{Saulson1994}.
 In order to determine how best to conduct measurements, it is therefore important to understand the quantum mechanical limits on signal detection.

 If our detector system is under perfect control, then there is a simple answer to this question.
 We will model a `classical' influence acting on a quantum system as a c-number parameter that affects the system's Hamiltonian $H$.
-For a single real parameter $g$ whose value is not known \emph{a priori}, the distinguishability of different values is set by the `quantum Cram\'er-Rao bound' (also referred to as the `fundamental quantum limit', or FQL)~\cite{10.1038/nphoton.2011.35}, in terms of the quantum fluctuations of $H' \equiv \partial H/ \partial g$.
+For a single real parameter $g$, the distinguishability of different values is set by the `quantum Cram\'er-Rao bound' (also referred to as the `fundamental quantum limit', or FQL)~\cite{10.1038/nphoton.2011.35}, in terms of the quantum fluctuations of $H' \equiv \partial H/ \partial g$.
 The FQL has been used to analyse systems including gravitational wave detection experiments~\cite{1608.00766,1903.09378} and axion dark matter detection experiments~\cite{10.1103/PhysRevD.103.075007}, providing insights into their sensitivity limits.

 However, in many cases, a detector system is coupled to a complicated environment, which can prevent us from reaching the FQL sensitivity.
 A range of papers in the quantum metrology literature have investigated sensitivity limits under various different assumptions about the environment and its coupling to the detector system.